Parkas, Down or Synthetic Fill Jackets for Winter - Cold Weather Coats

 Cost - Quality insulation is not cheap, it makes little sense to use expensive materials in a garment that cuts corners in other ways, so good insulated jackets are usually made with other high quality materials and with extra features that add to versatility, warmth and comfort resulting in a mid range to high end finished product.

-down the page)
+(men's down the

-Marmot Montreaux - Women's
+Women's - Marmot Montreaux

 Past mid thigh length, water-resistant coating, treated 700 fill down insulation, plush fleece lined for extra comfort

-Men's Insulated
+Men's Insulated Jackets

-The North Face McMurdo Down Parka - Men's
+The Men's - North Face McMurdo Parka

-Mountain Warehouse Antarctic Parka - Men's
+Men's - Mountain Warehouse Antarctic Extreme Parka

 Substantial down insulated jacket, completely weatherproof outer